A guide on how to upload files to WordPress

 Method 1: Upload WordPress files in the admin dashboard

-For this method, we'll focus on how site administrators can upload files to their site and then display them in a searchable library on the front end of their site.
+For this method, we'll focus on how site administrators can upload files to their site and then display them in a searchable file library on the front end of their site.
 For this, you'll need to log in to your WordPress dashboard and have at least an 'Author' user role.

 Using the default Media Library uploader